 The amount of the initial rent check may vary depending on when you will be moving into the home and how the lease is written.
 For example, if you will be moving in on the 20th of the month, your first payment may reflect rent for the first full month plus the additional number of days in the previous month.
 The landlord may also agree to accept one full month’s rent initially, with the partial month’s amount due as the second rent payment.

 I will explain to you in detail how the checks should be made out and in what amounts when the time comes.
-Please be aware that all funds have to be given as certified checks or money orders (not as personal checks).
+Please be aware that the first rent payment and the security deposit have to be given as certified checks or money orders (not as personal checks).

 Transfer of utilities

-An important step to take before you move is to contact utility companies to arrange the transfer of billing to your name.
-In some cases this may be straightforward, such as for electrical, gas or cable service.
-Water and sewer services may be more complicated, as some companies will only bill the owner of the property, not a tenant.
-In such cases the landlord will have to pay the utility bills directly and arrange to have you repay him on a monthly basis.
+An important step to take before you move is to contact the utility companies that will serve your new home to arrange the transfer of billing to your name.
+In some cases this may be straightforward, such as for electric, gas or cable service.
+Water and sewer services may be more complicated, as often these bills are taxes that have to be paid by the owner of the property.
+In such cases the landlord will pay the utility bills directly and arrange to have you repay him on a monthly basis.
 I will provide you with a list of utility companies serving the township well before you move in.

 Moving into your new home